-At or around the Issue Date, KPN intends to undertake to holders of its Relevant Securities (as defined below) that following the occurrence of a Change of Control Event in respect of which KPN intends to deliver a notice exercising its right to redeem the Securities under Condition 6(f), it will do so only after making a tender offer, directly or indirectly, to all holders of Relevant Securities to repurchase such securities at their respective aggregate nominal amounts together with any interest accrued until the day of completion of the repurchase.
+At or around the Issue Date, KPN intends to undertake to holders of its Relevant Securities (as defined below) that following the occurrence of a Change of Control Event in respect of which KPN intends to deliver a notice exercising its right to redeem the Securities under Condition 6(g) in the case of Euro Securities, or Condition 6(f), in the case of Sterling Securities, it will do so only after making a tender offer, directly or indirectly, to all holders of Relevant Securities to repurchase such securities at their respective aggregate nominal amounts together with any interest accrued until the day of completion of the repurchase.
 As a consequence, Holders should be aware that there may not be sufficient funds to redeem the Securities after the repurchase of the Relevant Securities.